aerospike/aerospike-vector-search-examples/README.md

 export PROXIMUS_HOST=<SANDBOX-HOST>
 ```
 By default the app will index 5000 quotes, but the dataset included in this repo has
-about 50K quotes.
+50K quotes.
 Depending on the size of your dataset, you may want to configure concurrent parallelism for generating the text embeddings.
 Higher parallelism will consume more CPU resources.
 See the [full list of configurable settings](./quote-semantic-search/README.md#configuration)

 ## 3. Start the Application
 To start the application locally, run the following: